Nineteenth Amendment to the United States Constitution: A new focus on a federal amendment

+By 1910, efforts to pursue a national amendment in the National American Woman Suffrage Association had fallen by the wayside under the leadership of President Anna Howard Shaw.
+Inspired by the militant efforts and national focus of suffragettes in the United Kingdom, Alice Paul and Lucy Burns revitalized the mostly dormant Congressional Committee to place renewed pressure on the federal government.
+Most significantly, they organized a women's suffrage parade in Washington, D.C. on March 3, 1913, the day before Woodrow Wilson's inauguration.
+The procession of more than 5,000 participants, the first of its kind, attracted a crowd of an estimated 500,000, as well as national media attention, but Wilson took no immediate action.
+Shortly after, frustrated with NAWSA leadership, Paul and Burns broke away to found the Congressional Union for Women Suffrage in April 1913 to continue their campaign in pressuring the federal government to take legislative action.

-In 1900, Carrie Chapman Catt succeeded Susan B. Anthony as the president of the National American Woman Suffrage Association.
-Catt revitalized NAWSA, turning the focus of the organization to the passage of the federal amendment while simultaneously supporting women who wanted to pressure their states to pass suffrage legislation.
+Two years later in 1915, Carrie Chapman Catt began her second presidency of NAWSA.
+Under her leadership, Catt steered the organization to focus on the passage of the federal amendment while simultaneously supporting women who wanted to pressure their states to pass suffrage legislation.
 The strategy, which she later called "The Winning Plan", had several goals: women in states that had already granted presidential suffrage (the right to vote for the President) would focus on passing a federal suffrage amendment; women who believed they could influence their state legislatures would focus on amending their state constitutions and Southern states would focus on gaining primary suffrage (the right to vote in state primaries).
 Simultaneously, the NAWSA worked to elect congressmen who supported suffrage for women.
 By 1915, NAWSA was a large, powerful organization, with 44 state chapters and more than two million members.

-In a break with NAWSA, Alice Paul and Lucy Burns founded the Congressional Union for Women Suffrage in 1913 to pressure the federal government to take legislative action.
-One of their first acts was to organize a women's suffrage parade in Washington, D.C. on March 3, 1913, the day before Woodrow Wilson's inauguration.
-The procession of more than 5,000 participants, the first of its kind, attracted a crowd of an estimated 500,000, as well as national media attention, but Wilson took no immediate action.
 In March 1917, the Congressional Union joined with Women's Party of Western Voters to form the National Woman's Party (NWP), whose aggressive tactics included staging more radical acts of civil disobedience and controversial demonstrations to draw more attention to the women's suffrage issue.